SamJones56/tpot_reports_repo/README.md

-## AI Agential System
+# Appendix A. AI System

-An AI agential system was built and deployed both on the Hive machine and also running locally on my kali VM.
+As previously discussed, an AI agential system was built and deployed both on the Hive machine and also running locally on my kali VM.
 The framework I used to build and develop the system was Google ADK.
 This open-source framework allows the deployment of easy multi-level agent orchestration applications and allows for creation and use of bespoke tools as well as the incorporation of pre-built tools by Google’s ADK team.

 ## Deployment

 ### Hive

 Due to the volume of traffic received on the hive in order to generate reports with sufficient granularity an hourly report was ran on the Hive cloud instance.
 On the hour a cronjob was executed calling the local agent to generate an hourly report.
 This hourly report was then saved to the “/summaries” file locally on the Hive cloud VM.

 ### Local VM